terrestrialassemblages/terramagotchi-1.0/README.md

 // Instance Generation
 RANDOM_INSTANCE="TRUE"

+QR_DISPLAY_MODE="1"
 ```
 The Firebase variables can be found in the General tab of Project settings in a Firebase web project.

 To enable random instance generation, leave RANDOM_INSTANCE as "TRUE", otherwise remove this variable.

+QR_DISPLAY_MODE sets the default display mode of the QR Code.
+0 is hidden (Default), 1 is Overlayed, 2 is Fully covering the environment.

+The display mode can be toggled with the period `.` key once running.

 ### Terramagotchi (Main Application)